szymonkoper/sort-by-chain/readme.md

 # sort-by-chain

-> Sort array by key or multiple keys with specific order type
+> Sort array by one or chain of properties with custom comparators

 Experimental project.
 There is possibility of critical bugs and breaking changes in future.